leopard-ai/betty/docs/examples/data_reweighting.rst

     def training_step(self, batch):
         inputs, labels = batch

-        #we move the inputs and labels to the desired device for better computation
-        inputs, labels = inputs.to(args.device), labels.to(args.device)

         #we calculate the predicted labels from the forward pass of the classifier
         #we do so by using the forward pass of the second level problem
         #we can access the forward pass of other problems by using the 'name' attribute
         outputs = self.inner(inputs)

-        #we calculte the final loss as the mean of the product of the weights and indvidual sample losses
+        #we calculte the final loss as the mean of the product of the weights and
+        #indvidual sample losses
         loss = F.cross_entropy(outputs, labels.long())

         #we calculate the accuracy of the predictions made